iancookwestgate/Hacker-Noon-React/README.md

 ## Site Features

 * Navbar recreates the neon green style of Hacker Noon.
-* Icons and imagery are in place, saved from Hacker Noon's page at the time of this clone's creation.
+* Most of the icons and imagery are in place, saved from Hacker Noon's page at the time of this clone's creation.
 * Site is structured to resemble Hacker Noon's presentation.

 ## Planned Features